yanghy233/YCSB-C/README.md

 so you should only install one of them or remove the other one.

 ## Note for Rocksdb
-if you want to use Rocksdb, you should modify db/rocks_db.cc
+If you want to use Rocksdb, you should modify db/rocks_db.cc
 ```c++
 //  Status s = db_->TbBegin(cf_, code);
 //  assert(s.ok());
 ```
-then recompile the project.
+Then recompile the project.

 ## Before compile YCSB-C
 Note that if you want to test Rocksdb or CruiseDB,